-When done correctly, mixing and matching is great way to create your very own masterpiece.
+When done correctly, mixing and matching is a great way to create your very own masterpiece.
 If you’re looking for ways to seamlessly combine these design thoughts, then here are some tips.

 Likewise, your hardware should be minimal and modest.
 Your cabinets shouldn't take away from the design, they should enhance it naturally.
-Keeping clean, uniform lines throughout your entire kitchen space will give a nod towards a contemporary look as well.
+Keeping clean, uniform lines throughout your entire kitchen space will give a nod toward a contemporary look as well.

 A transitional kitchen is a timeless kitchen because of the color palette you’re working with.
-Those fans of the monochromatic look will be happy to know that in this design you’re usually using whites, grays or beiges.
+Those fans of the monochromatic look will be happy to know that in this design you’re usually using whites, grays beiges or soft subtle woodgrains.
 Keep the colors neutral and sophisticated.
 That doesn’t mean you can’t add a splash of color here and there, either through accent pieces or your countertops.
 This can create some contrast in color to break up that uniform space.
 Go for a white cabinet with a dark quartz countertop, or gray cabinets with a lighter granite countertop .
 Either way, the results are stunning.

 Transitional kitchens are a great choice for the homeowner who is having a hard time deciding on a design style, whose taste may include both contemporary and traditional elements.
 If you have an open concept space that includes a dining or living room, transitional kitchens can also help make the style of the space flow between rooms.

-As we stated, the basis for the transitional design is about blending traditional and contemporary elements.
+As we stated, the basis for transitional design is about blending traditional and contemporary elements.
 That typically means that we are combining old and new into one.
 The best part about this is you can decide what you want to include.
 Which characteristics of the traditional design do you like?
-Is it the, warm and homey feel you get from the muted colors?
+Is it the warm and homey feel you get from the muted colors?
 Maybe it’s the intricate patterns and designs you can include on the molding or cabinet door carvings.